 Zantac Cancer Lawsuit Update

 Zantac cancer litigation is moving fast on several fronts.
 There are state actions as well as the Federal MDL in Florida.
+There are over 140,000 cases in the trial court census.
+This is a very large MDL.
 A trial should occur in 2022.
 If your cancer is terminal, you may benefit by filing your case in California State Court.
 There are advantages in CA State court with CA’s prefernce rules.

 Zantac or Ranitidine is used by millions of Americans who suffer from heart burn and take medications to reduce the production of stomach acids for symptom relief.
 Zantac is a popular drug that has been taken by many people who suffer from heart burn and acid indigestion.
 Unfortunately, this medication has been found to contain NDMA, which is a carcinogen that can cause stomach cancer.

 If you have been diagnosed with cancer of the stomach after taking Zantac for the relief of your symptoms, the attorneys at The Lovely Law Firm might be able to help.

 In September 2019, the online pharmacy Valisure informed the FDA that the company had found the carcinogen NDMA in some batches of the popular heartburn medication Zantac (ranitidine.)
 Shortly after the FDA issued an announcement, retailers pulled Zantac and generics from the shelves.
 A Summary of the study can be found by clicking here.

 The Valisure Pharmacy further discusses the Zantac Ranitidine issue here.

 We anticipate further studies to come out that will bolster plaintiff’s cases.